mylivingweb/nginx-ssl/readme.md

 # NGINX-SSL - CentOS 7

-A simple script to provision NGINX with a self-signed SSL certificate on a Centos 7 box.
+A simple script to provision NGINX with a sslmate SSL certificate on a Centos 7 box.

 ```
 checks if NGINX is installed, if not, then installs it.